Stanlow and Thornton railway station

 Stanlow and Thornton railway station is located within the Stanlow Refinery in Cheshire, England.
-It lies on the Hooton–Helsby line with services operated by Northern Trains.
+It lies on the Hooton–Helsby line between Ellesmere Port and Ince & Elton, 5 mi 67 chain from Hooton, with services operated by Northern Trains.
 The station is surrounded by the refinery site, so as a result most station users are refinery employees.

-In 2018–19 it was the joint least-used railway station in Britain, tied with Denton in Greater Manchester.
-In 2020/21, the station was also one of the least used stations in Britain, with 0 entries/exits.
-Since 3 February 2022, the station has been temporarily closed due to safety concerns of the footbridge which is the only entrypoint to the station.
+In 2018–19 it was the joint least-used railway station in Britain, and in 2020–2021, the station was also one of the least used stations in Britain, with 0 entries or exits.
+Services at the station have been suspended due to safety concerns, although the station remains legally open.